I’ve been to heaven. Twice, in fact.

 Brad’s “other friend Dan,” as he still refers to him (to me) to this day, had called ahead to arrange for us to meet with Becky Lansing before we took the field.
-As the website explains, the Lansings have continued to offer use of the field from 9 a.m. to 6 p.m., every day, from April through November, politely explaining that they do not take reservations for groups, individuals or events.
+As the website explained then, the Lansings have continued to offer use of the field from 9 a.m. to 6 p.m., every day, from April through November, politely explaining that they do not take reservations for groups, individuals or events.
 But if we arrived early — on a Monday in May especially — she had said, we’d likely have the field to ourselves for an hour or so.

 Though Dan, as the best man, organized the trip, the idea had been Brad’s.
 “What I liked about the game is that everybody could play, everybody could relate to it,” he told me afterward for a potential story I’d hoped to write about our experience.
 I never did, but I kept my notes, so now I’m doing something with them.